lijy91-archives-repos/react-native-template-ui-based/README.md

 ## Discussion

-If you have any suggestions or questions about this project, you can discuss it by [Gitter](https://gitter.im/blankapp/ui?utm_source=share-link&utm_medium=link&utm_campaign=share-link) or my private wechat.
+If you have any suggestions or questions about this project, you can discuss it by [Telegram][telegram-url] or my private wechat.

 ![](http://blankapp.org/assets/images/wechat_qrcode.png)